Meet Love Island 2020 contestant Mike Boateng – former footballer linked to a TV star

 It’s lastly again!
 Love Island has retuned to our screens for 2020 with its model new winter version.

-Now, 12 new singletons are heading right down to a brand new villa in South Africa in an try to seek out love – certainly one of which being policeman Mike Boateng.
+Now, 12 new singletons are heading all the way down to a brand new villa in South Africa in an try to search out love – considered one of which being policeman Mike Boateng.

-Actuality followers could keep in mind Mike’s brother, Samuel Boateng, as certainly one of Lord Sugar’s candidates on 2016’s collection of The Apprentice – who has reportedly taught Mike precisely easy methods to act on TV.
+Actuality followers could keep in mind Mike’s brother, Samuel Boateng, as considered one of Lord Sugar’s candidates on 2016’s sequence of The Apprentice – who has reportedly taught Mike precisely the right way to act on TV.

 Previous to becoming a member of the police power, Mike had a profession in soccer and at one level performed for Sheffield United alongside present Everton ahead Dominic Calvert-Lewin.